 You can’t expect the world with budget speakers, but you shouldn’t tolerate poor quality either.
-This 2.1 speaker set is good enough to upgrade your audio beyond stock monitor or TV speakers.
+This 2.1 speaker set is good enough to upgrade your audio beyond stock monitors or TV speakers.

-Each satellite speaker consists of dual two-inch drivers packed into an angled, piano black surface to deliver sound pointed up towards your ears.
+Each satellite speaker consists of dual 2-inch drivers packed into an angled, piano-black surface to deliver sound pointed up toward your ears.
 They’re complemented by a 5.25-inch Power Pro bass driver packed into an “acoustically balanced” wood cabinet featuring a 2.25-inch port, pushing deep, thunderous sounds.

 This 2.1 kit includes a circular controller pod that sits on any flat surface.
 It provides a master control dial, an on/off switch, bass volume control, a 3.5mm audio headphone jack, and a 3.5mm auxiliary input jack that connects to your PC, smartphone, tablet, and other compatible devices.